BrunoBonacci/mulog/README.md

 publisher which will take your events and send them to a distributed logger or your local console (if you are developing).

-You can add as many key-value pairs as you deem useful to express the event in your system
 ``` clojure
 (μ/start-publisher! {:type :console})
 ```